 Are you thinking about individual or family health insurance?
-Do you need health insurance cover, but not sure how to get it?
+Do you need NEW health insurance cover, but not sure how to get it?
 Now is a great time to start planning for Open Enrollment under the Affordable Care Act – otherwise known as Obamacare.

 While the current President may be on the way out, your health insurance issues are still valid and you still need to have health insurance in the US as part of the Affordable Care Act provisions.
 You can only sign up for insurance using your state’s marketplace or health insurance exchange during one annual period – the Open Enrollment period (unless you get married, have a baby, or experience another “qualifying life event”.)